by Philip McPherson Rudisill

 (with slight editing on 9/23/2015):

 A problem concerning the consistency of the Kantian system of recognition has been noted by Andrew Carpenter.
 The problem concerns the development and formation of empirical concepts.
-Briefly stated Kant has us understanding that viewings/intuitions (Anschauung*) without concepts are blind.; and it is only by means of a concept that a viewing/anschauung can be determined and a recognition (Erkenntniß) occur.** Empirical recognitions require an empirical concept for the empirical viewing.
+Briefly stated Kant has us understanding that viewings/intuitions (Anschauung*) without concepts are blind; and on the other hand it is only by means of a concept that a viewing/anschauung can be determined, and a recognition (Erkenntniß) arise.** Empirical recognitions require an empirical concept for the empirical viewing.
 The empirical concept arises through a procedure of comparing objects and focusing on their common elements and disregarding what is different, e.g., we might compare an oak with an elm and by ignoring what is diverse between them and retaining what is common we could arrive at an empirical concept of a tree as being a trunk with branches and foliage.
 But, as Professor Carpenter points out, it would seem that we would have to precedingly know and recognize the trunk and the other parts of the tree in order to be able to make this comparison and abstraction.
 But our recognition of these parts would be based on empirical concepts, and so they, too, would require us to have undertaken the same procedure; and so it seems that Kant has ensnared us in a vicious circle.

 * See Kant and the meaning of the Anschauung.
-Until sometime in 2015 I used "envisagement" for Anschauung, and since then I am using "viewing" as in "the viewing of the moon", or in other words: "looking at the moon."
+Until sometime in 2015 I used "envisagement" for Anschauung, and since then I am using "viewing" as in "the viewing of the moon", or in other words, "looking at the moon."
 The immediate English meaning of an-schauung is looking-at.

 ** I distinguish a determined viewing from a recognition, and (if empirical) identify it rather with a perception.*** Accordingly we are to understand that a perception and a determined, empirical viewing are one and the same thing.
 On its own the viewing is a sheer sighting in light of which we are actually passive (and as I will discuss further below).
 It arises as it will.
 But then we also have the determined viewing which we construct (in the case of pure viewings, as when we put an imaginary circle into the space in front of the mime artist in order to make sense of the gyrations of his hand in drawing it***), and then we also have the determined, empirical viewing where we are as certain of a shape or configuration of some sensations as we are of the pure circle of the mime artist, but which, unlike the pure circle, is given on its own (and not constructed by us) and so therefore requires a "second look" for this certitude.
 The "first look" is the appearance of the object, but the "second look" is a careful, apprehending look for the purpose of being certain of the elements and arrangement and textures, etc., of the as yet unidentified object.
 For example: as an infant or todler I may happen to notice that the eyes of my mother and her nose (as mere shapes and without even names yet) seem to float around the room together, and I may then take a second look to be sure that that is actually happening; and in fact I may even pull at my mother's nose to see if I can remove it from such close proximity with the eyes.